Restaurant Owners: Click here for more information

 They smoke some, but not much odor.
 I usually leave the firebox door open when I’m using one of these paraffin starters because of the smoke and then close the door when they are burned and the fire is started.

 Some folks recommended pitch logs (pine saturated with natural pitch) to start the fire.
 Make sure that the pine and pitch are burned and gone before putting the meat in the smoker.

 Others use charcoal lighter fluid to start the wood or charcoal in their pits.
 Just be sure that the fire burns long enough to eliminate all the volatiles from the lighter fluid so they don’t give any bad tastes to your meat–wait at least 30 minutes after the last use of the lighter fluid.
 NEVER use gasoline or any other flammable liquids to start your smoker fire–only use commercial charcoal lighter fluids.

 Prices for smoking hardwoods will vary with your location.
-Prices are as of early 1998 include delivery and splitting.
+Prices include delivery and splitting.
 Where there is lots of hardwood, like in parts of the south, hickory can cost you as little as $75 a cord.
 In Carlsbad NM, you can buy a cord of pecan for $110.
 In the hill country of Texas, you can get a cord of oak for $80.
 In Southern California, where hardwoods are scarce, a cord of oak or mesquite costs $400, a cord of almond about $280.
 In Virginia, a mixed cord of hickory and oak runs $135.
 In central Illinois, a cord of mostly oak with some hickory and maple mixed in runs $90-100.
 In western Connecticut, a cord of oak with a little hickory and maple thrown in will cost you about $90.
 In Southern Oregon, a cord of oak runs $120, pear wood about $150.

 Cuddle up to a warm fireplace this winter